freshworks/jaya-lib/packages/freshchat-api/README.md

 var appAlias = '<App ID>'; //Available from Settings--> Mobile SDKs var conversationId = '<Freshchat Conversation UUID>';

+freshchat.getConversationTranscript(
+  appUrl,
+  appAlias,
+  conversationId,
-freshchat.getConversationTranscript(appUrl, appAlias, conversationId, {
+  {
     //The below value can either be 'text' or 'html'
     output: 'html',
     //Below is a Flag to include the conversation link in the generated transcript.
     isIncludeFreshchatLink: true,
     //Below is a Flag to generate transcript for the entire conversation or every interaction.
 (Create -> Latest message, Reopen -> Latest message)
+    isFetchUntilLastResolve: true,
+    //Choose a timezone offset for timestamps in conversation
+    timezoneOffset: 330 // for Asia/Kolkata timezone
+    //Limit the number of messages fetched in the transcript
+    messagesLimit: 200
+  },
+  {
+    //Exclude normal messages
+    isExcludeNormal: false,
+    //Exclude private messages
+    isExcludePrivate: false,
+    //Exclude system messages
-	isFetchUntilLastResolve: true
+    isExcludeSystem: true
+  })
-}).then(function (resp) {
+  .then(function (resp) {
     console.log(resp);
   }, function (error) {
     console.log(error);
   });
 ```

 ### Reports API